adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-Way better than with MySQL.
+Way better than with MySQL and no database limited.

 #### Laravel PgSQL scenario 2